wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 }
 ```

-When you authenticated with OIDC, an access token is persisted locally in the browser.
+When you authenticate with OIDC, an access token is persisted locally in the browser.
 Since each API request must have an access token, you can fetch it from the authentication client and set it in the request.

 ```javascript
 let accessToken = await Vue.prototype.$auth.getAccessToken()